dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/youtube.md

 ---
-title: "YouTube - Accessibility of the Top 100 Sites - Writing - Dustin Whisman"
+title: "How accessible is YouTube? - Writing - Dustin Whisman"
 description: "How accessible is YouTube?
 This is part 2 of a series evaluating the accessibility of the top 100 websites in the US."
-articleTitle: "Accessibility of the Top 100: YouTube"
+articleTitle: "How accessible is YouTube?"
 layout: default
 date: 2024-02-17T00:00:00.000Z
 tags: